 37 percent of the respondents come under the category of 100000 to 110000

-Chinnapalam there are 7 Self-Help Groups and total number of members 98 received total loan amount Rs.39,23,000 from ICICI Bank Ltd and Pandiya Gramma Bank Mandapam.
-In Therkuvadi there are 10 Joint Liability Groups and total number of members 53 received total loan amount Rs.21,20,000 from Tamilnadu Gramma Bank Mandapam.
-The Self-Help Group members in Chinnaplam.
-The Joint Liability Group members have to pay monthly savings of Rs.100 as per the decision of the group members in Thervadi.
+Chinnapalam there are 7 Self-Help Groups and total number of members 98 (unable to understand) received total loan amount Rs.39,23,000 from ICICI Bank Ltd and Pandiya Gramma Bank Mandapam.
+In Therkuvadi there are 10 Joint Liability Groups and total number of members 53 (unable to understand) received total loan amount Rs.21,20,000 from Tamilnadu Gramma Bank Mandapam.
+The Self-Help Group members in Chinnaplam: The Joint Liability Group members have to pay monthly savings of Rs.100 as per the decision of the group members in Thervadi.

-The total expenditure Rs.39,23,000 spend on various category such as 50 percent of them spend for Repair of Boats, 15 percent of them spend to Purchase of Fish Net, 5 percent of them spend for Mechanization of Boats, 5 percent of them spend for Education, 10 percent of them spend for Marriage, 6 percent of them spend for Health, 3 percent of spend for social Ceremony and 6 percent of spend for others.
+The total expenditure Rs.39,23,000 is spenton various category such as 50 percent of them spend for Repair of Boats, 15 percent of them spend to Purchase Fish Net, 5 percent of them spend for Mechanization of Boats, 5 percent of them spend for Education, 10 percent of them spend for Marriage, 6 percent of them spend for Health, 3 percent of spend for social Ceremony and 6 percent of spend for others.

-The total expenditure Rs.21,20,000 spend on various category such as 70 percent of them spend for Fish net Making, 10 percent of them spend to Dry Fish Processing, 5 percent of them spend for Health, 7 percent of them spend for Education, 4 percent of them spend for Marriage, 2 percent of them spend for social ceremony, 2 percent of spend for others.
+The total expenditure Rs.21,20,000 is spent on various category such as 70 percent of them spend for Fish net Making, 10 percent of them spend for Dry Fish Processing, 5 percent of them spend for Health, 7 percent of them spend for Education, 4 percent of them spend for Marriage, 2 percent of them spend for social ceremony, 2 percent of spend for others.

-For women fisher folk, the annual income for those who collect seaweed is Rs.103108.966, whereas for those who do not seaweed collectors, it is Rs.
+For women fisher folk, the annual income for those who collect seaweed is Rs.103108.966, whereas for those who are not seaweed collectors, it is Rs.
 138060.
 At the 5 percent level, the coefficients are statistically significant.
 According to the data, non-seaweed collectors make more money annually than those who gather seaweed.
 Thus, non-seaweed collects enjoy a higher standard of living than the seaweed collectors.

-The Table it is reveals that the value of F = 102.758 is statistically significant; therefore, that the average income per month generated from different activities is not same but it is different.
+The Table (where is it?) reveals that the value of F = 102.758 is statistically significant; therefore, that the average income per month generated from different activities is not same but it is different.

 According to the results of the paired test, “t” statistics – 60.228 with 97 degrees of freedom are significant at the 1 Percent level of significance.
 Since the respondents joined the SHG in Chinnapalam, their income has significantly increased, accepted alternative hypothesis H1.